Fabry–Pérot Cavity Simulation (FDTD): 1D Optical Resonator Tutorial

 Open the snapshots/ output directory (from the Output tab) and double-click to launch the snapshot viewer.

-y-direction, so this component gives the most informative view of the wave propagation.
+y-direction, so this component gives the most direct view of the wave propagation.

 You can then use the slider bar to step through time and observe how the field evolves.
 Three representative snapshots are shown in